selaere/boil/README.md

 5!            .. { 0 1 2 3 4 }
 "hello"       .. { 72 69 76 76 79 }
 ```
-or use list literals. `,` takes all expressions in the same depth and puts them in a list:
+or use list literals. `,` takes all expressions in the same depth and puts them in a list. lists can be nested, and `x$` wraps x in a 1-element list.

 ```
 1 2 3 ,                 .. { 1 2 3 }